liam-nguyen/note/wiki/docs/OS/操作系统概念/18 Virtual Machines.md

 #### Paravirtualization

-Paravirtualization is a technique in which the guest operating system is modified to work in cooperation with the VMM to optimize performance.
+*Paravirtualization*(准虚拟化) is a technique in which the guest operating system is modified to work in cooperation with the VMM to optimize performance.

 Rather than try to trick a guest operating system into believing it has a system to itself, paravirtualization presents the guest with a system that is similar but not identical to the guest’s preferred system.
 The guest must be modified to run on the paravirtualized virtual hardware.
 The gain for this extra work is more efficient use of resources and a smaller virtualization layer.